-- 6.1 Following clear and preferred feedback after the feasibility Study6 consultation with stakeholders, the Authority has decided to proceed with licensing to the D14 band plan (i.e. 3GPP Band 31) for this band. - 6.2 The Feasibility Study consultation conducted for this band concluded that the Authority proceeds with the implementation of the RF migration plan for the 450 MHz band in the following three steps for the consultation: - 6.2.1 Clear the band as per the current regulations; as per the date of the Government Notice7. - 6.2.2 Licence to IMT System using 3GPP Band 31 (D14) arrangements. - 6.2.3 Licencing of additional services, including Narrowband services capable of coexistence with IMT (e.g. IoT, M2M, PPDR, etc.), would be permitted and licensed.
+- 6.1 Following clear and preferred feedback after the Feasibility Study consultation with stakeholders (including the first and even a second Consultation on Draft Assignment Plans for this band), the Authority has decided to proceed with licensing to the D14 band plan (i.e. 3GPP Band 31) for this band. - 6.2 The Feasibility Study consultation conducted for this band concluded that the Authority proceeds with the implementation of the RF migration plan for the 450 MHz band in the following three steps for the consultation: - 6.2.1 Clear the band as per the current regulations; as per the date of the Government Notice. - 6.2.2 Licence to IMT System using 3GPP Band 31 (D14) arrangements. - 6.2.3 Licencing of additional services, including Narrowband services capable of coexistence with IMT (e.g. IoT, M2M, PPDR, etc.), would be permitted and licensed.
 PPDR-supporting or M2M services might be implemented via IMT too. - 6.3 The Authority recognises there are Government services used in this band.
-The Authority confirms that it will develop exclusion zones as part of any new IMT licensing (via an ITA) in order to protect them, where required.
-Transnet would furnish and publish a clear migration plan and provide information which would enable the Authority to publish the necessary technical transmission parameters and locations of legacy services with a future Invitation to Apply (ITA) published for new assignments for this band.
+The Authority confirms that it will develop exclusion zones as part of any new IMT licensing (via an ITA) in order to protect them, where absolutely required.
+Transnet (in particular) would furnish and publish a clear digital migration plan and provide information which would enable the Authority to publish the necessary technical transmission parameters and locations of legacy services with a future Invitation to Apply (ITA) published for new assignments for this band. - 6.4 This Radio Frequency Assignment Plan comes into effect upon publication of the final RFSAP in the Government Gazette. - 6.5 No new assignments in the band 450 470 MHz will be approved unless they comply with this RFSAP.